Here’s how the State Pension works and how to get the full amount

 You might not get the full amount

 That 10-year figure is the minimum.
-You’ll need as many as 35 years of NI contributions to get the full amount (though depending on your age it could be a little less – more on this later).
+You’ll need as many as 35 years of National Insurance contributions to get the full amount.
+But, depending on your age, it could be a little less – more on this later.
 It’s well worth making sure you have made or will make enough contributions to reach this number.

 I’ve detailed further down the article how you can check your current status and how much you’d get (at current figures).